 Lay the herbs flat on a piece of wax paper and cover them with another piece of paper.
 Fold the ends in and tape them securely.
 You can slide the packet into the freezer and freeze the herbs this way until they are needed.

 4. Fill your own spice containers.

 Dry the herbs using the drying rack method mentioned in idea #2.
-Then, crumple up the herbs into a fine powder or flakes.
+Then, crumple up the herbs into fine powder or flakes.
 Put the herbs in jars or containers of your choice, and they will be just like the dried herbs you purchase from the grocery store.

 5. Use a food dehydrator.

 You can dry your herbs in a food dehydrator just like you do fruits and vegetables.
 To do this, just rinse them, dry them, and lay them flat on the trays.
-Set the timer according to manufacturer suggestion and allow the herbs to dehydrate before storing in an airtight container.
+Set the timer according to the manufacturer's suggestion and allow the herbs to dehydrate before storing in an airtight container.

 6. Add them to canned goods.

 Do you love to can your own vegetables?
 If so, go ahead and add these fresh herbs to the recipes.
-It is a great way to use them up without actually consuming them at that exact moment.
-Use fresh dill in your pickle recipes, basil in your canned tomatoes, and other herbs with produce items they would compliment.
+It is a great way to use them without actually consuming them at that exact moment.
+Use fresh dill in your pickle recipes, basil in your canned tomatoes, and other herbs with produce items they would complement.
 You can really use this opportunity to get creative with your herbs while giving your canned items a nice boost of flavor.

 7. Add them to olive oil.